! Alert

 Governors Island - Governors Island - Colonels Row Green

-Governors Island Arts presents the fifth annual Governors Island Ice Sculpture Show on February 7, 2026.
+Governors Island Arts presents the fifth annual Governors Island Ice Sculpture Show on March 8, 2026.
 Ten artists will be paired with a professional ice carver from Okamoto Studio during the free public event, where visitors are invited to witness this real-time ice carving.
-The Ice Sculpture Show will also feature ice carving workshops from Okamoto Studio, a DJ set from Miss Alicia with sound by Karlala Soundsystem, and more activities for visitors.
+This thrilling live outdoor event will also feature ice carving workshops from Okamoto Studio and a DJ set from Miss Alicia with sound by Karlala Soundsystem, along with event emcee Plant Kween.
 Makina Café will be open in Colonels Row alongside additional food trucks with winter-themed treats.

 Meet the Participants: